-WDWC provides proven online marketing services and meaningful content for a growing number of law firms, small business owners, and Fortune 500 companies.
-Its team of strategists and content creators use their talents to bring each client’s brand and expertise online to better equip them for finding and connecting with the right audiences.
-As more people rely on the internet for information and making decisions, the need for quality content to support a company’s overall marketing plan has become vital to its long-term success.
+WDWC provides proven online marketing services and meaningful content.
+They do this for a growing number of law firms, small business owners, and Fortune 500 companies.
+Its team of strategists and content creators uses its talents to bring each client’s brand and expertise online.
+They do this to better equip them for finding and connecting with the right audiences.
+More people rely on the internet for information and for making decisions.
+As a result, the need for quality content to support a company’s overall marketing plan has become vital to its long-term success.
 Leading up to its 13-year anniversary, WDWC experienced consistent growth with clients from all corners of the United States and Canada.
 However, its reputation for delivering results led to a fairly sudden shift in growth—from calm and steady to warp speed.

 “Through previous experience, we knew we could engage additional freelance writers… We needed a partner who would be comfortable with the ebb and flow of our needs and be open to coaching along the way in order to deliver constantly improving content,”—Aaron Fennell, Director of Business Processes and Innovation, WDWC.

 Aaron met with nDash to discuss how the two companies could work together.
 A carefully laid plan was created to include:

 - the ability to scale up or down the number of writers needed based on their demand

 - built-in flexibility to accommodate unknown future needs

 - ongoing dialogue between the WDWC team and the freelance writers